pivotal/docs-tap/app-live-view/improved-security-and-access-control.hbs.md

     Where:

     - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.
-    - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file from either the included Blank catalog (provided as an additional download named "Blank Tanzu Application Platform GUI Catalog") or a Backstage-compliant catalog that you've already built and posted on the Git infrastructure specified in [Adding Tanzu Application Platform GUI integrations](integrations.html).
+    - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file from either the included Blank catalog (provided as an additional download named "Blank Tanzu Application Platform GUI Catalog") or a Backstage-compliant catalog that you've already built and posted on the Git infrastructure specified in [Add Tanzu Application Platform GUI integrations](../tap-gui/integrations.hbs.md).

-1. Install the package by running:
+2. Install the package by running:

     ```console
     tanzu package install tap-gui \